YichaoOU/HemTools/docs/content/HemAgent/index.rst

 The default working dir is the HPC location where you submit the job.
 Click ``+ New Session``, under the "opencode" logo, to open the AI session in this dir.

-If you need to go to another directory, clock ``+`` in the left sidebar to open a new project.
-You can have multiple session in one project, each project is sticked to its working dir.
+If you need to go to another directory, click ``+`` in the left sidebar to open a new project.
+You can have multiple session in one project, each project is sticked to its own working dir.

 Usage
 ^^^^^^^^^